Akshayanti/Akshayanti.github.io/index.md

 Currently working as a software engineer, I recently finished my master's degree from Charles University, Prague.

+Whatever free time I find from work and reading, I devote to automating mundane tasks by scripting them, trying to learn and/or read about different languages in the world, browsing random articles on wikipedia, and gaming.

 ## On Reading

 I used to read more voraciously, but have recently lost my way with the books.
 A few works I have tremendously enjoyed